 The programmatic focus is to further engage and utilize Nevada’s unique resources and talent for enhancing scientific discovery and/or developing new technologies to address NASA’s research priorities.
 The request for seed grant funds may be based on outcomes from prior workshops/meetings with NASA Personnel; however, a seed grant award should not augment existing funded research projects.
 Research Infrastructure Development (RID) activities should target unique activities that increase Nevada’s competitiveness.

-The National NASA EPSCoR Program will be releasing the 2024 Research Collaboration Notice of Funding Opportunity (NOFO) in September 2023.
-NV NASA EPSCoR will be permitted to submit a single full proposal, which will likely be due in mid-December 2023.
+The National NASA EPSCoR Program will be releasing the 2025 Basic Research Opportunity (formerly Research Collaboration) Notice of Funding Opportunity (NOFO) in October 2024.
+NV NASA EPSCoR will be permitted to submit a single full proposal, which will likely be due in mid-January 2025.
 To allow sufficient time to select and develop a single strong full proposal from Nevada, letters of intent and pre-proposals are being solicited in advance of the Federal NOFO release.